hobyr/hobyr.github.io/_posts/2023-02-15-february_goals.md

-# Goals for February 2023 [Web Dev Learning Journey]
+# Goals for February 2023 [Web Dev Learning Journey] + Week 3 log

-In my previous post, I described my strategy to ideally become a Full-Stack Web Developer by August 2023.
+When I [wrote about learning Web Development again](https://hobyr.github.io/2023/02/13/restarting_web_dev.html), I described my strategy to ideally become a Full-Stack Web Developer by August 2023.
 Nonetheless, getting a chance to work as a Front-End or Back-End engineer at first is something I'd be happy with, as a stepping stone.

 I managed to complete all my goals for January 2023, and I'd like to share in this post more details about my strategy for February.